 Ego States and neural networks are synonymous terms used to describe how systems of beliefs, feelings, instructions, coping skills, and behaviors become automatic "programs" that are stored in the implicit memory of the subconscious mind -- activated by the brain on cue.

-Study this basic information thoroughly, then watch the video at the bottom of this page to see how you can analyse your own relationship patterns and make changes as you see fit.
+Study these two Ego-State Map Presentations thoroughly to see how you can analyse your own relationship patterns and make changes as you see fit.
 (It helps if BOTH people learn this, but it is not required for changes to be made.)

 There a various therapies for effectively working directly with these neural networks using the language of "right brain" or subconscious mind -- i.e., metaphor, symbolism, and analogy.
 Methods I've found useful include the following:

 These therapies are complimentary and in some cases must be used in concert with one another.
-Ego State therapy, for instance, requires the use of hypnosis, in most cases, in order to gain access to the network of focus.
+Ego State therapy, for instance, frequently calls for the use of hypnosis, in many cases, in order to gain access to the network of focus.

 Transactional Analysis (TA) was developed by Eric Berne, MD in the 1960's.
 Originally, TA focused on three ego-states and studied of how people interact with each other (Interpersonally) from within these states.